HarryTheDevOpsGuy/articles/docs/resume-v3.md

 ### 🏢 Ziploan
 👨‍💻 **Sr. DevOps Engineer** | 📍 Delhi | 🗓️ Oct-19 – Mar-20

-  - Migrated on-premises applications to **AWS**, resulting in a 50% reduction in hosting costs.
+  🔄 Migrated on-premises applications to **AWS**, resulting in a 50% reduction in hosting costs.
-  - Implemented **blue-green deployments** using ALB, ASG, and Jenkins pipelines.
+  <br>🏗️ Implemented **blue-green deployments** using ALB, ASG, and Jenkins pipelines.
-  - Configured and optimized **ELK stack** for centralized logging and real-time analytics.
+  <br>📊 Configured and optimized **ELK stack** for centralized logging and real-time analytics.
-  - Streamlined server builds with **Packer**, reducing setup times by 60%.
+  <br>📦 Streamlined server builds with **Packer**, reducing setup times by 60%.

 ### 🏢 KiwiTech
 👨‍💻 **DevOps Engineer** | 📍 Noida | 🗓️ 2017 – Oct-19

-  - Managed 100+ Linux servers for mission-critical applications.
+  🧱 Managed 100+ Linux servers for mission-critical applications.
-  - Automated deployment process using Jenkins and ansible
+  <br>📈 Automated deployment process using Jenkins and ansible
-  - Provision new infra from scratch and support to make it live.
+  <br>🛠️ Provision new infra from scratch and support to make it live.
-  - Implemented monitoring using cloudwatch and sns, lambda functions.
+  <br>📊 Implemented monitoring using cloudwatch and sns, lambda functions.

 ### 🏢 Xeliumtech
 👨‍💻 **Linux System Administrator (DevOps)** | 📍 Gurugram | 🗓️ 2015 – 2017